 If You Are Selected for "Verification"

-Some SARs are flagged for "verification," which can delay aid processing.
+Sometimes, colleges will flag SARs for "verification," which can delay aid processing.
 If this happens, you will need to provide documentation to the college for the information the college specifies.
 Selection for SAR verification can be random, or based on incomplete, estimated, or inconsistent data.
 Save the records and materials that you used to complete the FAFSA just in case you are selected.
 One commonly requested document is your latest tax return, if it was not filed before you sent in your FAFSA.
 You can avoid this by filing your taxes before filing your FAFSA or by updating your SAR as soon as you submit your tax return.

 You can hardly be blamed for feeling a little anxious about filling out a form that asks for so much information.
 But if you line up your answers before you start, the process can go fairly quickly.
 Bear in mind that colleges want to give you aid.
 But they can't do that until you provide evidence of just how much aid you actually need.